|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Stan Gajda adds:

 I must say that the remaining wreckage has many bullet holes in it, all 7.7mm size.
-The zeros must have run out of 20mm ammo over Broom.
-At a farm near Broom. are the horizontal stabilizers and elevators, the rudder and a wing tip from this plane, all are covered in bullet holes.
+The zeros must have run out of 20mm ammo over Broome.
+At a farm near Broome. are the horizontal stabilizers and elevators, the rudder and a wing tip from this plane, all are covered in bullet holes.
 When I saw this in 1982 the green and brown camouflage paint was still on the wing tip.

 At the site the biggest part is the center wing section still with tires on the wheels.
 Other bits are scattered about along the beach.
 There have been many cyclones since the war and I believe that a seismic survey team used up their left-over dynamite when they got to Carnot Bay in 1970 to blow up the fuselage.